SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 ### Results <a name="overview-results"></a>

-Our testing found that the Random Forest had the highest predictive accuracy.
+For each model, I assessed predictive accuracy (proportion of variance explained) and cross-validation.
+The Random Forest model had the highest predictive accuracy and the highest (four-fold) cross validation metrics.

 <br>
 **Metric 1: Adjusted R-Squared (Test Set)**